 Montana Audubon works at the local, state and national policy levels to protect our natural heritage.

-Each year Montana Audubon awards grants from the Audubon Wildlife Fund of Montana, a permanent endowment.
-Audubon Wildlife Fund grants support education and research projects or activities that focus on the conservation, enhancement and public appreciation of Montana’s wildlife and natural communities.
+Each year Montana Audubon awards mini-grants from the Audubon Wildlife Fund of Montana, a permanent endowment.
+Audubon Wildlife Fund mini-grants support education and research projects or activities that focus on the conservation, enhancement and public appreciation of Montana’s wildlife and natural communities.
 Preference is given to projects benefiting nongame wildlife and their habitats.
-If you are considering applying for an Audubon Wildlife Fund grant, the 2017 application process closed in December 2016.
-If you are interested in a 2018 grant, the application, along with the Grant Guidelines, will be posted in October 2017.
+In 2020, we will provide approximately $1,700 in total grant funds.

 For more information about the Wildlife Grant Program please contact Kristin Sewak: [email protected] or call 406.443.3949.